 For the small number of DNS servers that don’t support TCP and the few operators who don’t allow TCP-based queries or responses, however, this may cause problems.
 That’s why it’s important that there be a coordinated flag day: so the first developer or operator to induce this behavior doesn’t get singled out as causing resolution problems.

 Infoblox supports DNS Flag Day 2020 (as we did the first DNS Flag Day).
-Once the date is set, we’ll be changing the defaults on our DNS servers to send DNS messages that won’t cause fragmentation on most networks.
+With the release of NIOS 8.5.1 on April 30, 2020, we’ll be changing the defaults on our DNS servers to send DNS messages that won’t cause fragmentation on most networks.
 And in doing so, we hope we’re doing our small part of making DNS on the Internet more reliable and more secure.

 You’ll likely still be able to configure the default maximum size of a UDP-based DNS message, but we hope you’ll see the wisdom in leaving it at a value that doesn’t cause fragmentation.